dbursztynowski/5g-taskforce/looptest/README.md

 EOT
 ```
 ### Run the pod and test in place scaling

+Below, we scale property _limits_ of container CPU resource.
+We could also scale property _requests_ or scale both properties at a time.

   - using kubectl in terminal window
 ```
 $ kubectl apply -f testinplace.yaml